 Uniforms are not permitted.
 Appropriate business attire is required for all contestants.
 Contestants may not wear awards and medals from previous competitions.

 The Department of Florida will pay the travel and lodging expenses of Area winners and their chaperon to the State contest.
-A chaperon must accompany all contestants over 21 years of age.
+A chaperon must accompany all contestants under 21 years of age.

 The contest chairman will appoint no fewer than three tabulators for the department finals contest.
 It’s their responsibility to review the judges’ scorecards to be certain they are fully tabulated and signed before being submitted for final tabulation.